How to Manage Hyperhidrosis

 If illness or medications cause uncomfortable sweating, talk to your doctor about alternative treatments.

 Sweating may indicate a medical problem if it occurs with other symptoms.
 Let your doctor know if you experience these as well:

 - continued perspiration for an extended period of time without cause

-Losing weight from excessive sweating is not normal and should be checked by a doctor.
+Losing weight from excessive sweating isn’t normal and should also be checked by a doctor.

-Hyperhidrosis is the condition of excessive sweating from the armpits, hands, and feet.
+- Hyperhidrosis is a condition of excessive sweating from the armpits, hands, and feet.
 This condition can be embarrassing and may prevent you from going about your daily routines.

-Conversely, anhidrosis is the absence of sweat.
+- Hypohidrosis is the absence of sweat.
 Sweat is your body’s way of releasing excess heat.
-You can become dehydrated and at a higher-than-normal risk for heatstroke if you suffer from anhidrosis.
+You can become dehydrated and have a higher-than-normal risk for heatstroke if you suffer from hypohidrosis.

-Consult your healthcare provider if you feel you sweat more than normal, or do not sweat at all.
+If this isn’t enough, consult your healthcare provider, especially if you feel you sweat too much or not at all.